RobinKuiper/Remnant2Tools/UPDATES.md

 - Improved design for the [builder](https://remnant.rkuiper.nl/builds)
 - Improved design for the single item pages
+- Added tooltips for items (this doesn't work for linked items yet)
 - Added loading indicators to different parts of the site
 - Improved list/grid view system
 - Removed default view setting from settings